Free TV How do I get HD TV channels?

 See how the latest HD-ready models rated in our lab tests in the Which?
 LCD and plasma TV reviews.

-Which HD channels are available on Freeview HD?
+Which HD channels are available on Freeview HD and Freesat HD?

-HD channels from the BBC, ITV and Channel 4 are available on Freeview HD, along with S4C HD in Wales.
+HD channels from the BBC, ITV and Channel 4 are available on both services, along with S4C HD in Wales.
 Not all programmes from the BBC, ITV and Channel 4 are broadcast in HD, but there’s a wide range of content available, from wildlife documentaries to sporting events.
-Channel Five had planned to be on Freeview HD by the end of 2010, but there there is no news on when this channel will be appearing in the future.

-In addition to the HD channels, Freeview gives you access to up to around 50 channels in standard definition, Freesat customers get around 165 channels.
+In addition to the HD channels, Freeview gives you access around 50 channels in standard definition, Freesat customers get around 165 channels.

 Freeview HD coverage